 Acupressure and Acupuncture Points for AFib

 My favorite acupressure point for the heart is located on the palm side of the ring finger at the area where the joint meets the palm.
 In my classes on diet for heart disease, I often discuss how to stop a heart attack using reflexology.
+Here, we'll go over reflexology for atrial fibrillation.

 Of course, this doesn’t mean you shouldn’t go to the hospital if the pain from a heart attack stops.
 Any heart problem needs to be addressed medically.
 However, reflexology could help save your life before you get to the hospital.
 This happened in one case history I read years ago.